Skip to main content

 • When to use custom SQL

-• Creating and managing SQL on the platform
+• Creating and managing custom SQL with CLI

 • Calling custom SQL from the frontend